raydioactive/doc2deck/README.md

 * **OpenAI GPT:** Sign up and get an API key from the [OpenAI Platform](https://platform.openai.com/api-keys).

 **Important:** Keep your API key secure and private.
 These services often have associated costs based on usage.
+**quick TBH:** I've only tested this using gemini.
+I do not know that this works with the openAI/Claude APIs.
+That would require some more testing, that I think is irrelevant because as of now (5/4/2025) Gemini is best for this use case.
+Just do google with your free account and it should be fine - I've been testing this for a while and they still haven't charged me anything.

 **4. Install Doc2Deck**